-Planning the top places to visit in Edinburgh?
-Check out the best things to do in Edinburgh, Scotland.
+Planning the best places to visit in Edinburgh?
+Check out the things to do in Edinburgh, Scotland.

 I visited Edinburgh a few years ago.
 I still remember how much I enjoyed the rawness of the city and the Scots in plaid kilts on the Royal Mile below the castle.